-- The purpose of Horticulture is to encourage participants to start and maintain vegetable gardens.
-In addition, 4-H'ers can participate in planting, growing, and caring for flowers.
-There is also a special gardening project in this category that 4-H'ers can participate in. - Youth must be enrolled in the World of Flowers and/or Annual Flowers projects. - Classes 1-23: Cut Flower Annuals and Biennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - Classes 30-46: Cut Flower Perennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - The cultivar or variety name must be included on all entry cards.
+The purpose of Horticulture is to encourage participants to start and maintain vegetable and herb gardens.
+In addition, 4-H'ers can participate in planting, growing, and caring for flowers and houseplants.
+There is also a special gardening project in this category that 4-H'ers can participate in.

+- Youth must be enrolled in the World of Flowers, Annual Flowers, and/or Growing Great Houseplants projects to exhibit floriculture at State Fair. - Classes 1-23: Cut Flower Annuals and Biennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - Classes 30-46: Cut Flower Perennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - The cultivar or variety name must be included on all entry cards.
 Failure to identify the cultivar or variety will drop the entry one ribbon placing.
-Proper identification is the responsibility of the exhibitor not the Extension staff or office personnel.

-- Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
-In classes 23, 45, & 46, do not duplicate entries with the classes listed by using other cultivars or varieties, or entry will be dropped one ribbon placing.
+Proper identification is the responsibility of the exhibitor not the Extension staff or office personnel. - Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
+In classes 23, 45, & 46, do not duplicate entries from the already listed classes or entry will be dropped one ribbon placing.
 For example 4-H'ers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class. - A perennial is defined as a plant of which the crown over winters. - An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener. - A biennial is a plant that germinates, grows and over winters as a crown, blooms the following year and dies. - Foliage will be considered when exhibit is judged. - Cut Flowers: All 3 or 5 stems should be the same cultivar and color, do not mix cultivars and colors. - Containers will not be judged; however, they should be clear glass containers that won't tip over and of adequate size to display blooms. - Follow the guidelines in 4-H "Preparing Cut Flowers for Exhibits" when preparing entries for the fair.
-(Free Download - http://4h.unl.edu/web/4hcurriculum/PreparingCutFlo wers)
+(Free Download - http://4h.unl.edu/web/4hcurriculum/PreparingCutFlowers)